ts-azure-services/drift-primer/main-content/intro.md

 To help illustrate some of the challenges, we have taken an approach of <focusing more on the post deployment considerations that crop up, and specifically how AML offers capabilities to manage the whole lifecycle.> As the product changes, we will update sections for this, and do our best to keep this a living document.

+Behind this notebook sits an exhaustive set of scripts